kangax/przilla/src/memory-bank/recentChanges.md

       - Popover form is minimal, responsive, and uses Tailwind + Radix UI.
       - All error and loading states are handled gracefully.
   - **Outcome:** Users can now log a score for any WOD directly from the table, with the scores list updating automatically.
 The implementation is modular, context-aware, and follows project UI/UX patterns.

+- **WOD Table "Difficulty" Tooltip Redesign (Apr 16, 2025):**

+  - **Goal:** Improve the clarity, accessibility, and visual consistency of the "Difficulty" column header tooltip in the WOD table.
+  - **Implementation:**
+    - Updated the tooltip to use a dark background (`bg-gray-800`), light text (`text-gray-100`), and rounded corners, matching the style of charting tooltips.
+    - Used Radix UI's Flex and Text components for layout, with a fixed minWidth for left-aligned labels and high-contrast main text.
+    - Removed the default Radix UI Tooltip.Content border and box-shadow to eliminate the jarring white outline, using `boxShadow: "none"` and `border: "none"` on the tooltip container.
+    - Tooltip content is color-coded for each difficulty level (Easy, Medium, Hard, Very Hard, Extremely Hard) and provides concise, multi-line explanations.
+    - Tooltip is fully accessible, theme-aware, and visually consistent in both light and dark modes.
+  - **Outcome:** The "Difficulty" tooltip is now visually consistent with other dark tooltips in the app, highly readable, and accessible, with no distracting border or shadow.

 ...